Insurance may be offered in different types of policies, either a group or individual.

 Sign Up for a Group Health Plan

-- When you start a new job, ask how to sign up for the health plan, when the plan starts, and what you will pay.
+- When you start a new job, ask how to sign up for a health plan, when the plan starts, and what you will pay.

 - Look at all the plans your employer offers.
-Try to find the one that has the most benefits you need.
+Try to find the one that has the most benefits and any particular doctors you need.

 - Most employers have open enrollment in the fall of each year.
 Open enrollment is when you can change your benefit choices.
 For example, you can change health plans if your employer offers more than one plan.